MobilityData/gbfs.org/docs/toolbox/index.md

 <a class="button" href="https://gbfs-validator.netlify.app/">Canonical GBFS Validator</a>

+### JSON Schemas

 A set of JSON schemas is available for each version of the specification as well as the current release candidate.
 The Canonical GBFS Validator is based on these schemas.

 <a class="button" href="https://github.com/MobilityData/gbfs-json-schema">GBFS JSON Schemas</a>

 ### Glossary

-Definitions for terms used in the GBFS speciification and shared mobility induestry.
+Definitions for terms used in the GBFS specification and shared mobility industry.

 <a class="button" href="glossary">Glossary</a>